Characterizing Mott Insulators in the Interacting One-Body Picture: Results and Discussion

-The main effect of increasing $t_2/|t_1|$ is a change in the relative size of these regions within the parameter space, leading to a corresponding shift in the location of the phase transitions.
-To illustrate this more concretely, we fix $U = 4$, consistent with the analysis presented in the following sections.
+The primary effect of increasing $t_2/|t_1|$ is to shift the phase boundaries within the parameter space.
+To quantify this effect, we fix $U = 4$, the interaction strength used throughout the following sections.
 At this interaction strength, the phase transitions occur at $\phi = 0.057\pi$ and $\phi = 0.443\pi$ for $t_2/|t_1| = 0.5$, while for $t_2/|t_1| = 0.8$ they shift slightly to $\phi = 0.046\pi$ and $\phi = 0.453\pi$.
+In contrast, the inter-diamond hopping $t_3$ leaves these critical values of $\phi$ unchanged.
+As shown in Appendix~\ref{annex:t3_effects}, activating $t_3$ uniformly reduces the excitation gap throughout the phase diagram without modifying the phase boundaries, demonstrating that the location of the phase transitions is governed solely by the intra-diamond physics.

-This shift in the critical values of $\phi$ reveals how the interplay between SOC and hopping asymmetry modifies the balance between the underlying insulating mechanisms.
-In particular, as highlighted in the previous paragraph, increasing $t_2/|t_1|$ from $0.5$ to $0.8$ shifts the Mott–SAI+U transition at $U = 4$ towards smaller SOC strengths.
-One can understand this by comparing the non-interacting gap and the Hubbard interaction strength.
-Fundamentally, a Mott insulator arises when charge conduction is gapped by double occupation energy while a band insulator arises from gapped Bloch eigenstates \cite{NFMott}.
-Hence, at a heuristic level, the gap is larger at higher $t_2$ and since SOC opens the gap further, the required value of $\phi$ to change the type of insulator is lowered.
+The dependence of the critical values of $\phi$ on $t_2/|t_1|$ reflects the competition between the Hubbard interaction and the SOC-induced insulating state.
+As $t_2/|t_1|$ increases from $0.5$ to $0.8$, the Mott–SAI+U transition at $U = 4$ shifts to lower values of $\phi$, indicating that a weaker SOC is sufficient to stabilize the SAI+U phase.
+This behavior can be understood by considering the underlying insulating mechanisms.
+A Mott insulator originates from the suppression of charge fluctuations by the Hubbard interaction, whereas the SAI+U phase is adiabatically connected to a band insulator, whose gap is generated by the electronic band structure and further stabilized by SOC~\cite{NFMott}.
+Increasing $t_2$ enhances the non-interacting gap, thereby reducing the additional SOC required to drive the transition into the SAI+U phase.

+These DMRG results provide a reference phase diagram against which the CDMFT-based single-particle analysis can be compared.
+Since CDMFT is not employed here to locate phase boundaries but rather to characterize the single-particle properties deep within each phase, the CDMFT calculations are performed at representative points well within each phase, deliberately avoiding the transition regions.